 What platforms will New World be playable on?

-However, there are rumours that Amazon could be launching its own cloud gaming service before the end of 2020, and New World would likely be one of the flagship games on that service.
-We believe that the addition of a new cloud gaming service, currently codenamed Project Tempo, would only be a good thing for this emerging industry.
+However, there are rumours that Amazon could be launching its own cloud gaming service, currently codenamed Project Tempo, and New World would likely be one of the flagship games on that service.

 What can we expect from New World?